ehmiiz/hugofancyblog/content/about/index.md

 >}}

 # Hi, and welcome to my blog!
-I'm a 28 year old guy who's writing this blog mostly to see how blogs can be built using GitHub and IaaS.
+I'm a 28 year old guy who's writing this blog mostly to see how blogs can be built using [github](https://github.com/ehmiiz/hugofancyblog/) and [hugo](https://gohugo.io/)!
 And to remember what books I've read.

 # Goals of this blog
 * Simplicity